 The collection features a wide range of layerable pieces that fit many contexts.
 Its bold surface patterns are encoded with references to the built environment be it real world or digital.
-Each of the 13 patterns bear a unique title which speaks to the thesis of each sartorial piece:

 “ELSEWHERE” by filmmaker/choreographer, Tori Lawrence, is a stunning experimental film that features bespoke Enclothed Cognition garments.
 The collaboration between Tori Lawrence + Co. and Enclothed Cognition spans multiple films and live performances.